What You Need to Know About Chronic Fatigue Syndrome

 What does chronic fatigue syndrome feel like?

 The National Academy of Medicine’s expert panel released a report in February 2015 with new diagnostic criteria.
-They include:
+To receive a diagnosis of CFS, a patient must have these symptoms:

 • Being fatigued and unable to function for at least six months